Connect with others who understand.

 • “Keep wounds clean and regularly change bandages or gauze, especially when it begins to smell.”

-Speak with your health care provider about the best options for your HS before starting any lifestyle changes or adding these at-home recommendations to your daily routine.
+Speak with your dermatologist or healthcare provider about the best options for your HS before starting any lifestyle changes or adding these at-home recommendations to your daily routine.

 Talk With Others Who Understand